pyrbin/Ascension-DraftMode-Reroller/README.md

 # DraftMan - WoW Ascension S4 Draft Mode Reroller

-**DISCLAIMER: this addon was very roughly and quickly put together over a night so there might be bugs!**
+**DISCLAIMER: this addon was very roughly and quickly put together over 2\* nights so there might be bugs!**

 - Auto-roller for Project Ascension Season 4 Draft Mode
-- Designed with a key spammer in mind
+- Designed with a key spammer in mind (its spammable)
 - Simple GUI for selecting spells/sets
+- Rolling as fast as possible (approx every 2-2.5s)

 ## Installation